prathamnagar96/prathamnagar96/README.md

 # portfolio
+You can take a look at my resume through the word file attached.
-Here is my current resume attached with other links
+Here is my linkedin profile www.linkedin.com/in/prathamnagar96